 New York laws regarding cruelty, dog control, licensing, inspections of animal shelters.

 We are grateful to the Charlotte Parks Foundation for financially supporting a major portion of this project.
 The Parks Foundation had faith in our goal of reducing animal suffering by providing law enforcement officers with a manual for investigating animal cruelty.

 A special thank you to Samantha Mullen, the former Administrator of NYSHA, who has since taken a post at The Humane Society of the United States.
-She provided key information on the animal collector section and expert review of the balance of the manual.
+She provided key information on the animal hoarder section and expert review of the balance of the manual.

 A thank you also to our current Administrator, Sondra Woodvine, for all the effort she has put forth to ensure the successful completion of this manual.